Simon Phippsis creating digital rights interventions

 I've been around the computer industry all my working life.
 You may remember me from my days at large computer companies like IBM and Sun, but these days I'm independent and this work is funded entirely by patronage here and by direct consulting (please get in touch!)

-Most of what I spend my time on is voluntary work, such as serving on the boards of the Open Rights Group and The Document Foundation.
+Much of what I spend my time on is voluntary work.
+Volunteering doesn't pay the bills, so I have supported this by writing, speaking and consulting.
 It's increasingly hard to get publications to pay for freelance writing and I would like to be able to post more often than any publications will support.
-I also try to accept speaking engagements, but these days few events on the free culture calendar even cover travel costs, let alone pay speakers
+I also try to accept speaking engagements, but these days few events on the free culture calendar even cover travel costs, let alone pay speakers.

-Your support could:
+Your support will:

-- allow me to write for sites like Opensource.Com, Opensource.org and others that never pay contributors
+- allow me to write for sites like Opensource.Com, Opensource.org and others that never pay contributors;

 - enable me to travel to attend events like FOSDEM to provide an independent eye and voice that's not controlled by the big corporate contributors;

-- comment freely on political and corporate moves that affect open source, digital rights and free culture
+- comment freely on political and corporate moves that affect open source, digital rights and free culture.